 Why Do We Have Nightmares?

-- Rapid eye movement (REM) sleep, which is when you dream, and
+- Rapid eye movement (REM) sleep, which is when you dream

 - Non-rapid eye movement (NREM) sleep, which includes light sleep and deep sleep

-Sleep researcher say that most adults spend approximately two hours each night dreaming, but you’re only likely to remember a dream if you wake up from REM sleep.
+Sleep researchers say that most adults spend approximately two hours each night dreaming, but you’re only likely to remember a dream if you wake up from REM sleep.